Carrie Ann Inaba: Health

-In a 2011 interview with Prevention, Inaba stated she has a vision of 20/750 which is corrected with eyeglasses and contact lenses.
-She won't have LASIK eye surgery, however, as her vision impairment gives her, in her words, a "soft-focus morning" until she's ready to "deal with the world."
-She also said that she suffers from spinal stenosis, which she thinks began with a neck injury during gymnastics when she was eight years old.
+In a 2011 interview with Prevention, Inaba stated she has a vision of 20/750; which is corrected with eyeglasses and contact lenses.
+She won't have LASIK eye surgery, however, as her vision impairment gives her, in her words, a "soft-focus morning" until she's ready to "deal with the world".
+She also said that she has spinal stenosis, which she thinks began with a neck injury during gymnastics when she was eight years old.

 She also has Sjögren syndrome, a chronic autoimmune inflammatory disease that destroys moisture-producing glands.
 As the Sjögren Syndrome Foundation's National Awareness Ambassador and Spokesperson, she has expressed her commitment to increasing awareness of SS and promoting funding for research, treatment, and a cure.

 On September 17, 2019, Inaba stated that she had been recently diagnosed with Lupus.

-She also suffers from chronic fatigue syndrome, chronic pain, and fibromyalgia.
+She also has chronic fatigue syndrome, chronic pain, and fibromyalgia.
+In 2019 while on The Talk, Inaba also opened up about struggling with Tourette Syndrome as a child.

 On December 10, 2020, it was reported that she tested positive for COVID-19, but later recovered.

+In March 2023, Inaba posted on Instagram that she was diagnosed with acute gangrenous appendicitis and was required to undergo an emergency appendectomy.